-Inflation Rate in Singapore averaged 2.50 percent from 1962 until 2021, reaching an all time high of 34.30 percent in March of 1974 and a record low of -3.10 percent in September of 1976.
+Inflation Rate in Singapore averaged 2.58 percent from 1962 until 2023, reaching an all time high of 34.30 percent in March of 1974 and a record low of -3.10 percent in September of 1976.
 This page provides - Singapore Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Singapore Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Singapore Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

 Inflation Rate in Singapore is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Singapore Inflation Rate is projected to trend around 3.50 percent in 2024 and 3.40 percent in 2025, according to our econometric models.